Rurusetto/rurusetto/content/posts/sandbox/index.md

 ### list of sandbox game

 - 2048 Game
+- FlappyDon (FlappyBird but change a bird to pippidon)

 # controls

 ### 2048 Game

 Use arrow key to shift blocks in a certain direction.

+### FlappyDon

+Use left mouse to control pippidon to jump.

 # mods